MileHacker Logo

 • Apartment Rentals: For longer stays, renting an apartment can prove more cost-effective.

-• Small Hotels: Many small, independent hotels offer good prices outside of major chains.
+• Small Hotels: Many small, hotels that are not part of a chain offer good prices outside of major chains.

-• Off-Season Deals: Travel during the off-season for better rates and fewer crowds.
+• Off-Season Deals: Travel during the quiet-season for better rates and fewer crowds.

 Strategic Booking